stefaneidelloth/treezjs/doc/atoms/variable/range/stringRange.md

 #### Range

 A list of string values.
-Use the buttons and input fields to edit the entries of the list:
+Use the buttons and text fields to edit the entries of the list:
 * ![](../../../../icons/add.png) Add entry
 * ![](../../../../icons/delete.png) Delete entry
 * ![](../../../../icons/up.png) Move entry up